 It helps you pump for less time while getting more milk.
 Don’t just take my word for it though, read some reviews!
-It’s seriously an awesome pump.
+It’s a seriously awesome pump.

 8. Bottles you love

 I’ve used Dr. Brown’s bottles, and they’re amazing!
 Truly, I never had the first issue with gas while using them.
 (Do I need to say results may vary?
 Please don’t blame me if your baby gets gassy!)
 My only issue with Dr. Brown’s bottles is cleaning them.
-They are an royal pain in the you-know-what to clean.
-I used the dishwasher on sanitize cycle, I tried handwashing, I still ended up with funky spots in the hard to clean inner pieces.
+They are a royal pain in the you-know-what to clean.
+I used the dishwasher on sanitize cycle and I tried handwashing.
+I still ended up with funky spots in the hard to clean inner pieces.